edgelesssys/contrast/docs/docs/architecture/features-limitations.md

 ## Kubernetes features

 - **Persistent volumes**: Contrast only supports volumes with [`volumeMode: Block`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#volume-mode).
 These block devices are provided by the untrusted environment and should be treated accordingly.
 The [transparent encryption feature](secrets.md#secure-persistence) is recommended for secure persistence.
+- **Volume sub-paths**: Mounting only a `subPath` of a volume [isn't yet supported by Kata Containers](https://github.com/kata-containers/kata-containers/issues/10487).
 - **Port forwarding**: This feature [isn't yet supported by Kata Containers](https://github.com/kata-containers/kata-containers/issues/1693).
 You can [deploy a port-forwarder](https://docs.edgeless.systems/contrast/deployment#connect-to-the-contrast-coordinator) as a workaround.
 - **Resource limits**: Contrast doesn't support setting CPU limits on bare metal.
 Adding a resource request for CPUs will lead to attestation failures.
 - **Image pull secrets**: registry authentication is only supported on AKS, see [Registry Authentication](../howto/registry-authentication.md#bare-metal) for details.